 His ’09 work contributed to the Bengals’ second AFC North Division title during the tenure of head coach Marvin Lewis.
-Prior to joining the Bengals, Lippincott coached in college for three seasons at Bluffton University (2000-02), two seasons at Minnesota (2003-04) and three seasons at Richmond (2005-07).
+Prior to joining the Bengals, Lippincott coached in college for three seasons at Bluffton University (2000-02), two seasons at Minnesota (’03-04) and three seasons at Richmond (’05-07).
 He worked with all three defensive position groups — line, linebackers and defensive backs — over the course of his college seasons.

 During his two seasons at Minnesota, when he worked as a graduate assistant on defense, the Gophers posted wins in the Sun and Music City bowls.
 At Richmond, where he was assistant defensive line coach, the team won an Atlantic 10 title in 2005 and a Colonial Athletic Association crown in ’07.
-The 2005 team was a quarterfinalist in the NCAA Division I-AA playoffs, and the ’07 team was a semifinalist in the (re-named) FCS division.
+The ’05 team was a quarterfinalist in the NCAA Division I-AA playoffs, and the ’07 team was a semifinalist in the (re-named) FCS division.
 Lippincott is married (wife Lisa), with a daughter.
 He is a Cincinnati native — a graduate of Moeller High School and the University of Dayton.

-COACHING HISTORY — 2000-02: Assistant coach (AC), Bluffton.
-2003- 04: Graduate assistant, University of Minnesota.
-2005-07: AC, Richmond.
-2008-10: Coaching assistant, Bengals.
-2011-present: AC, Bengals.
+Coaching history: 2000-02—Assistant coach (AC), Bluffton.
+2003- 04—Graduate assistant, University of Minnesota.
+2005-07—AC, Richmond.
+2008-10—Coaching assistant, Cincinnati Bengals.
+2011-present—AC, Bengals.